gql-dart/ferry-docs/docs/flutter.md

 ---
-id: flutter
+id: flutter-query-widget
-title: Using with Flutter
+title: Query Widget
 ---
 The library includes a `Query` flutter widget, which is a simple wrapper around the `StreamBuilder` widget.